 What is the connection process?

-You can request a connection alteration or new connection via our EnergyConnect portal.
+For street furniture: you can request a connection alteration or new connection via our EnergyConnect portal.
 Make sure you select type 9 non-CMS meters.

 What do you need to do and by when?